Scotland Cruising on Majestic Line’s Glen Shiel (UPDATED 2026) — A Review

 Itineraries/Fares

-The Majestic Line is offering trips on the Glen Shiel until the end of October, then again from spring 2021.
-Their “Skye and the Small Isles” six-night cruise is priced from US$3,000 per person including all meals, wine with dinner and trips ashore.
+The Majestic Line offers trips on the Glen Shiel from April to October Their “Skye and the Small Isles” six-night cruise is priced from US$4,000 per person including all meals, wine with dinner and trips ashore.

 Canapes served on Glen Shiel's deck